cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## The Aggregation Parameter {#agg-param-security}

 As described in {{sec-daf-validity-scopes}} and {{sec-vdaf-validity-scopes}}
-respectively, DAFs and VDAFs may impose restrictions on the re-use of input shares.
-This is to ensure that correlated randomness provided by the Client through the input share is not used more than once, which might compromise confidentiality of the Client's measurements.
+respectively, DAFs and VDAFs may impose restrictions on the re-use of reports.

-Protocols that make use of VDAFs therefore MUST call `vdaf.is_valid` on the set of all aggregation parameters used for a Client's input share, and only proceed with the preparation and aggregation phases if that function call returns `True`.
+For Prio3, reports should only be aggregated once; for Poplar1, reports may be aggregated multiple times, but never twice at the same level of the tree.
+Otherwise, we risk re-using correlated randomness, which might compromise confidentiality of the Client's measurement.

+Higher level applications that use DAFs or VDAFs MUST enforce aggregation parameter validity.
+In particular, prior to beginning preparation with an aggregation parameter provided by the Collector, they MUST invoke `is_valid()` to decide if the parameter is valid given the sequence of previously accepted parameters.

-Aggregating a batch of reports multiple times, each time with a different aggregation parameter, could result in information leakage beyond what is used by the application.
+Note that aggregating a batch of reports multiple times, even with a valid sequence of aggregation parameters, can result in information leakage beyond what is used by the application.

 For example, when Poplar1 is used for heavy hitters, the Aggregators learn not only the heavy hitters themselves, but also the prefix tree (as defined in